ranon-rat/frensmatria/README.md

 Welcome to **Frensmatria** – an innovative P2P network designed for exploring and expanding gematria knowledge!

-Currently, I'm in the development phase.
+Currently, it's in the development phase.
 I have many exciting features to implement, and some aspects of the relay may undergo changes.

 ![Gematria Lookup](images/lookup.png)